-- You will be invited to participate when career fairs are held on campus. - You can return to your college for refresher courses...all at no cost to you. - You are eligible for assistance if you are behind on your student loans. - You have access to personalized job search assistance.
+- You will be invited to participate when career fairs are held on campus. - You are eligible for assistance if you are behind on your student loans. - You have access to personalized job search assistance. - You can return to your college for refresher courses.
+Graduates may request a refresher course, an audit of a course previously passed prior to graduating from Institute of Technology.
+Refresher courses are offered on a limited basis as a means for skill enrichment.
+If the course is being offered and seats are available, eligibility will be determined by the Director of Education and/or the Campus President after receiving a written request.
+Students who are approved for refresher courses may be required to pay for course resources if needed.
 Please contact an IOT Representative (phone numbers located on page 4 of this catalog) for more information on graduate services.

 LINKEDIN Linkedin is an interconnected network of experienced professionals from around the world.
 You can find, be introduced to, and collaborate with qualified professionals that you might need to work with to accomplish your goals.
 When you join, you create a profile that summarizes your professional expertise and accomplishments.
 With Linkedin you can: - Gain free access to new job listings/openings through our employer network. - Discover inside connections that can help you land jobs and close deals. - Gain new insights from discussions with like minded professionals in private group settings.
-How to Join - 1.Go to www.linkedin.com - Fill in your full name, email address, and choose a password. - 3.
+How to Join - 1.Go to www.linkedin.com - 2.
+Fill in your full name, email address, and choose a password. - 3.
 Confirm your email address. - 4.
 Follow the steps on Linkedin to build your profile, including: Add your picture (optional); Add education history; Add employment history.
 WEBSITE Please visit your MyIOT Student Web account to access job request forms or to update your contact information.
 Please let us know when you move, change jobs, or change contact information.
 We want to keep up with you!
 STUDENT LOANS Please refer to the Financial Aid Consumer Information Packet for more information on student loan repayment.